Dreamescaper/MobileBlazorBindingsDocs/maui-blazor-bindings/walkthroughs/skiasharp.md

 [!INCLUDE [experiment-warning](../includes/experiment-warning.md)]

 Skia is a 2D graphics library maintained by Google that can be used in .NET applications using the [SkiaSharp](https://github.com/mono/SkiaSharp) library.
-SkiaSharp is available in Maui Blazor Bindings apps using the `Microsoft.MobileBlazorBindings.SkiaSharp` NuGet package, which is built on top of `SkiaSharp.Views.Forms`.
+SkiaSharp is available in Maui Blazor Bindings apps using the `BlazorBindings.Maui.SkiaSharp` NuGet package, which is built on top of `SkiaSharp.Views.Forms`.

 This guide covers the basics of how to add a Skia Sharp Canvas to a Razor Component for use in a Maui Blazor Bindings app, all other API are exactly the same and are covered in [SkiaSharp Graphics in Xamarin.Forms](https://docs.microsoft.com/xamarin/xamarin-forms/user-interface/graphics/skiasharp/).